gopasspw/gopass/README.md

 **If you revoke access from a user you SHOULD change all secrets he had access to!**

+### Private Keys required

+Please note that we try to make it hard to lock yourself out from your secrets.
+To ensure that a user is always able to decrypt his own secrets we require you to have at least the public **and** private part of an recipient key available.

 ## Installation

 You can either use a package manager, download a pre-built binary or install from source.
 If you have